-AT090 This course will be taken during Semester I by students who have successfully completed developmental course requirements.
-56 BENJAMIN FRANKLIN INSTITUTE OF TECHNOLOGY
+\AT090 This course will be taken during Semester I by students who successfully completed developmental course requirements.

 Automotive Management (BS)

 Graduates of this program can establish mid- and upper-level management careers throughout the automotive and related industries.
 BFIT enhances employment opportunities through close association with Boston area dealerships, as well as national manufacturers such as Audi, BMW, Chrysler, Ford, General Motors, Honda, Nissan, Subaru, Toyota and Volkswagen.